 4. Can I Get The Bonus For a 2nd Business?

-In my experience, you can’t get the sign-up bonus for a 2nd business with a Social Security number if you’ve already got the bonus on the Business Gold Rewards card for a different business with a Tax ID (or vice versa).
+In my experience, you can’t get the sign-up bonus for a 2nd business with a Social Security number if you’ve already got the bonus on The Business Gold Rewards Card from American Express OPEN for a different business with a Tax ID (or vice versa).

-Note that American Express will approve you for the 2nd card for a different business, but will not give you the sign-up bonus for the 2nd business after completing the minimum spending, if you’ve already received one sign-up bonus for the Business Gold card and you have not cancelled the card for at least 12 months.
+Note that American Express will approve you for the 2nd card for a different business, but will not give you the sign-up bonus for the 2nd business after completing the minimum spending, if you’ve already received one sign-up bonus for The Business Gold Rewards Card from American Express OPEN and you have not cancelled the card for at least 12 months.

-This is a silly policy, because Emily has got the bonus for different businesses with the Chase Ink Bold card, so we’re more likely to spend on the Ink Bold card than on the American Express Business Gold Rewards card.
+This is a silly policy, because Emily has got the bonus for different businesses with the Chase Ink Bold card, so we’re more likely to spend on the Ink Bold card than on The Business Gold Rewards Card from American Express OPEN.

 American Express used to match folks to better offers, and lots of folks claimed to have received a better offer and got matched to large sign-up offers in 2011.
 This cost American Express a lot, so they no longer match folks to better offers – even if you really did apply for an American Express offer and later received a better offer.

 On the other hand, Chase does currently match you to the better offer if you applied for a Chase card within the last 93 days.
 This is a much better policy, because it makes it easier for folks to apply for Chase cards since they know that they will be treated fairly and get matched to a higher offer (should one appear).